Is handle making difficult for you, or do you just not like making them?

 - A Smoothing Sponge

-TIP: When attaching your handle, keep in mind, handles that are oversized will move your hand further away from the mug’s center of gravity.
+TIP: When attaching your handle, keep in mind that handles that are oversized will move your hand further away from the mug’s center of gravity.

 Take your Needle Tool and mark your mug around the edge of your handle and gently remove the handle.